codepath/android_guides/Endless-Scrolling-with-AdapterViews.md

 Now as you scroll, items will be automatically filling in because the `onLoadMore` method will be triggered once the user crosses the `visibleThreshold`.
 This approach works equally well for a `GridView` and the listener gives access to both the `page` as well as the `totalItemsCount` to support both pagination and offset based fetching.

-**Note:** Make sure to setup this listener on the activity initialization (i.e in onCreate) and not later on otherwise you may encounter issues if you set this listener too late.
+**Note:** Make sure to setup this listener on the Activity's onCreate method and not later on otherwise you may encounter unexpected issues.

 ## References